Franc Dillon: Early life

 She was born Franc (possibly Frances) Newman in June, 1890, in Michigan, the daughter of Florence Ada Grousbeck (1863-1951) and Frank W. "F. W." Newman (1859–1890).
 Some sources give her maiden name as Franc Tait, the surname of her mother's second husband, William Walter Tait (1870-1934).
-Franc may have lowered her age by four or five years when she moved to Los Angeles, because the 1930 census shows a birth date of 1895 rather than 1890.
-Her marriage license says 1891, but that year is not possible if she was the blood daughter of F. W. Newman, who died in 1890.
+Franc may have lowered her age by four or five years when she moved to Los Angeles, because the 1930 census shows a claimed birth date of 1895 rather than 1890.
+Her marriage license says she was born in 1891, but that year is not possible if she was the blood daughter of F. W. Newman, who died in 1890.
 She had a brother, Houk Erbine Newman, and three half siblings, Florence Eleanor Tait, John David Tait, and William Walter Tait Jr.

 Journalism

-She published features in a dozen of the leading movie magazines of the day, including Photoplay, Modern Screen, and Picture Play.
+She published regular features in a dozen of the leading movie magazines of the day, including Photoplay, Modern Screen, and Picture Play.
 She was often in the society pages, for example in the Los Angeles Times as a frequent name in Myra Nye's "Society of Cinemaland" column, or the page "Of Interest to Women."
 Dillon's decision to write about a new talent and how to showcase that person could have an effect on how they were received.
 She was also a correspondent for newspapers across the country promoting Hollywood to the masses, for example publishing a two-page spread in what was then known as the Atlanta Constitution showing movie stars like Al Jolson, Ann Dvorak, and Joel McCrea engaging in farm work to show that they could relate to everyday people.
 From 1928 to 1935 she was also a Hollywood correspondent and columnist for the Brooklyn Standard-Union, later the Times-Union.
 In 1949 she was named the editor of Western Family, a women's magazine, but by 1957 her name had dropped off of the masthead.